Marie Anne Lenormand

-Marie Anne Adelaide Lenormand (1772–1843), also known as Marie Anne Le Normand, was a French bookseller, necromancer, fortune-teller and cartomancer of considerable fame during the Napoleonic era.
+Marie Anne Adélaïde Lenormand (1772–1843), also known as Marie Anne Le Normand, was a French bookseller, necromancer, fortune-teller and cartomancer of considerable fame during the Napoleonic era.
 Lenormand was highly influential on the wave of French cartomancy that began in the late 18th century.

 Early life

 Lenormand was born on 27 May 1772 in Alençon, Normandy, to Jean Louis Antoine Lenormand, a draper, and Marie Anne Lenormand (née Gilbert).
 Lenormand was orphaned at the age of five and educated in a convent school.
 Lenormand left Alençon for Paris in 1786.

 At the age of 17, Lenormand was in Paris for the storming of the Bastille which occurred on July 14, 1789.

 Career

 Arrest engraving of Marie-Anne Lenormand from the book frontispiece of Les Souvenirs prophétiques d'une sibylle sur les causes secrètes de son arrestation (The Prophetic Memories of a Sibyl on the Secret Causes of Her Arrest), Paris, 11 December 1809, by Mademoiselle Marie Anne Le Normand.

 Lenormand claimed to have given cartomantic advice to many famous persons, among them leaders of the French Revolution (Marat, Robespierre and St-Just), Empress Josephine and Tsar Alexander I. She was active for more than 40 years.

-In 1814 Lenormand started a second literary career and published many texts, causing many public controversies.
+In 1814 Lenormand started a second literary career and published many texts, causing many public controversies, such as her publication of Empress Josephine's memoirs eight years after her death.
 She was imprisoned more than once, though never for very long.